MaxLeap/Docs/en/Java/Guide/CloudCode.md

 Parameter|Provide data for Backgroud Job

 ####Check Status in Management Console
-You can see the job plan list and their status in Dev Center>>Cloud Code>>Status.
+You can see the job plan list and their status in Dev Center>>CloudCode>>Status.
 Click on the job plan, then you can check its details. img